Same-Sex Intimacy in Fiction about Southern Plantations

 Use the scroller to the right of the playlist to watch all four parts of the talk.

-Michael Bibler received his PhD from Tulane University and is a lecturer at the University of Manchester.
+Michael Bibler received his PhD from Tulane University and is associate professor at Louisiana State University.
 He is the author of Cotton's Queer Relations: Same-Sex Intimacy and the Literature of the Southern Plantation, 1936–1968 and the co-editor of a new scholarly edition of Arna Bontemps's 1939 novel Drums at Dusk and of the collection of essays Just Below South: Intercultural Performance in the Caribbean and the U.S. South.